whoshere/drawit/drawit_readme.md

 If the console is not open, chrome will just give a silent messeage: no photoshop brush will work.
 See  <a href="http://stackoverflow.com/questions/9972049/cross-origin-data-in-html5-canvas">this</a> stackoverflow discussion for more details.
  This is relevant to drawit because its photoshop paint brushes (but not its harmony paint brushes) need to access the brushes' image data.

  A workaround for the problem is to host canvas apps from a web-server.
-Thus users who run drawit via github pages should not experience any problems even with google chrome.
+Thus users who run drawit via github pages should not experience any problems, even with google chrome.

-Since i like google chrome and also like using drawit offline, my solution has been to  added a lightweight local server, `QuickPhp` by Zach Saw, to my windows computer.
+Since i like google chrome and also like using drawit offline, my solution has been to  added a lightweight local server --- `QuickPhp` by Zach Saw, --- to my windows computer.
 It works fine.